nairolfo/SignalR/README.md

 ## Usage

-This section contains short examples showing how to use the Centro Hubs.
+This section contains short examples showing how to use the Central Hubs.

-Centro Hubs are accessed at http://localhost/Centro/signalr and require authorization.
+Central Hubs are accessed at http://localhost/Central/signalr and require authorization.

 #### .NET Client (C#)